ninabarzh/ipa/content/en/about/_index.md

 **PowerOn is a growing toolkit for taking back tech.**

 We create hands-on workshops, simple guides, and DIY tools anyone can use to clean or set up a safer device, build a tech lab in a shelter, or run peer-led trainings in their own language and context.
-Whether it’s spotting digital traps, blocking stalkerware, or helping someone secure their phone without making things worse — PowerOn is built to support that work.
+Whether it’s spotting digital traps, blocking stalkerware, or helping someone secure their phone without making things worse.
+PowerOn is built to support that work.

 We don’t assume trust in platforms.
 We don’t expect money, tech skills, or access to experts.
 And we don’t treat safety like a checklist.

-**Because survivors deserve tools that work for them — not against them.**
+**Because survivors deserve tools that work for them, not against them.**

 Start where it makes sense.
 Translate it.
 Break it.
 Make it yours.